Shah Abdul Latif Bhittai: Risalo

 Bhittai's poetry was not written down during his lifetime, but was sung and memorized by his disciples during the musical sessions (Rag) that he used to hold.
 The poems were compiled after his death into a collection called Shah Jo Risalo (the Book of Shah).

 The Risalo was first published in 1866 by the German philologist Ernest Trumpp.
 It contains thirty chapters, called Sur, each focusing on a particular musical mode.
 Each Sur is further divided into sections, dastan (story) or fasl (chapter), which contain similarly themed abyat.
 Each section ends with one or more wa'is.
 Some Surs focus on folk tales of Sindh such as Sassui Punhun, Sohni Mehar, Umar Marui, and Lilan Chanesar, whereas others, like Sur Asa and Sur Yaman Kalyan, describe the mystical moods and ideal traditional lover.
-Sur Sarang is devoted to the praise of the Islamic prophet Muhammad, while Sur Kedaro laments the death of Muhammad's grandson, and Bhittai's ancestor, Husayn ibn Ali at the Battle of Karbala in 680.
+Sur Sarang is devoted to the praise of the Muhammad, while Sur Kedaro laments the death of Muhammad's grandson, and Bhittai's ancestor, Husayn ibn Ali at the Battle of Karbala in 680.
 Sur Kedaro has been said by some prominent scholars of Shah's poetry such as Nabi Bakhsh Baloch, Din Muhammad Wafai and Ghulam Muhammad Shahwani to have come from an external source rather than Shah himself.

 Since the first edition of the Risalo, several other editions have been published by various scholars including Mirza Qalich Beg, Hotchand Molchand Gurbakhshani, Ghulam Muhammad Shahvani, Kalyan Advani, and Nabi Bakhsh Baloch.
 Urdu translations have been published by Shaikh Ayaz, and Ayaz Husayn Qadiri and Sayyid Vaqar Ahmad Rizvi.
 The first partial English translation of the Risalo was published by H. T. Sorley in 1940, followed by Elsa Kazi, and Ghulam Ali Allana.
 Complete translations have been published by Muhammad Yakoob Agha, Amena Khamisani, and others.
 Early manuscripts of the Risalo as well as published editions show considerable differences in the content.
 The most widely accepted version has some 3,000 abyat and 200 wa'is.